krishs505/Aphelion/README.md

 # Aphelion

-**Aphelion** is a multi-functional Discord.js bot designed with a wide range of server features and advanced mathematical algorithms primarily designed for advancing my programming knowledge.
+**Aphelion** is a multi-functional Discord.js bot designed with a wide range of server features and advanced mathematical algorithms, primarily designed for advancing my programming knowledge.

 ---